 Philip Tate, Director of Public Works

 The Department of Public Works helps keep the City of Travelers Rest moving each day with many areas of responsibility.
-We clean and repair your streets, help beautify downtown, help maintain the city’s sewer system, build your sidewalks, manage the city’s traffic lights and street signage, and the list goes on.
+We clean and repair your streets, help beautify downtown, build your sidewalks, manage the city’s traffic lights and street signage, and the list goes on.
 We’re here to serve you and encourage you to contact us with questions or comments.

 Waste Collection and Recycling